jo-fleck/jo-fleck.github.io/index.md

 My main research interests are macroeconomics and public finance.
 I am also interested in household finance and machine learning.

-*The views expressed on this website are my own and should not be interpreted as reflecting the views of the Board of Governors of the Federal Reserve System.*
+*The views expressed here are my own and do not necessarily reflect those of the Board of Governors of the Federal Reserve System.*

 ### Working Papers